IMAGINARY/SURFER1-installer/README.md

 de/mfo/jsurfer/gallery/tutorial_en.pdf
 ```

 Since `.jar` is actually a ZIP file with meta data, you can just exchange the files using the ZIP compression tool of your choice.
-Before you start, copy the file `libs/SurferLocalization_en.jar` to `libs/SurferLocalization_XX.jar` where `XX` is [thetwo-letter IETF BCP 47 language tag](http://rishida.net/utils/subtags/) of the language you are localizing for.
+Before you start, copy the file `libs/SurferLocalization_en.jar` to `libs/SurferLocalization_XX.jar` where `XX` is the [two-letter IETF BCP 47 language tag](http://rishida.net/utils/subtags/) of the language you are localizing for.

 ### Impressum_XX.png